11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 What makes Hoot the best MyFitnessPal alternative?

-Hoot combines AI-powered logging, multi-modal input (text, voice, photo, barcode), and personalized insights—making it one of the best MyFitnessPal alternatives for people who want simplicity and motivation.
+Hoot combines AI-powered logging, multi-modal input (text, voice, photo, label scan), and personalized insights—making it one of the best MyFitnessPal alternatives for people who want simplicity and motivation.
 Unlike MyFitnessPal’s number-heavy interface, every entry in Hoot gets a Nutrition Score (1–100) with pros, cons, and suggestions for improvement.
 It’s faster, easier, and built to keep you motivated with streaks and playful design.

 Is Hoot free to use?

-Hoot offers a 7-day free trial so you can experience the full app.
+Hoot offers a 3-day free trial so you can experience the full app.
 After that, there’s a simple, affordable monthly or annual subscription.
 Unlike MyFitnessPal Premium, there are no hidden upsells or gated features—you get the full experience from day one.

 Does Hoot give nutrition advice or just numbers?